 Dental implants are sometimes an option if the tooth must be removed.
 According to the American Dental Association, the development and use of dental implants have improved significantly over the past 40 years.

 The first step is to put the implant into the jawbone.
 The post is a titanium alloy that is compatible with the human body.
 The area heals as the bone grows around the implant.
 Sometimes, the healing stage can take several months.
 A custom crown is placed on the post when the area is ready.

 Once you have restored your oral health with an endodontic procedure, you must keep a regular care routine.
 Brush your teeth twice a day.
 Use a water flosser or dental floss daily to remove food and plaque between the teeth.
 Visit your dentist regularly so that you can have the restored area and the rest of your mouth examined for future issues.
 With proper care, your endodontic treatments can last a lifetime.

-Check out what others are saying about our dental services on Yelp: Endodontic Surgery in Bellevue, WA.
+Check out what others are saying about our dental services on Google: Endodontic Surgery in Bellevue, WA.

 Dental implant surgery is one of the most reliable and long-lasting ways to replace missing teeth.
 However, since this surgery involves inserting an artificial tooth root into the jawbone, it almost always causes some amount of pain.
 Before undergoing this surgery, many dental patients are worried about the level of pain they may experience afterward…

 Dental sealants are among the services a family dentist provides to help prevent tooth decay.
 Dentists perform the application on the back teeth, or molars, used primarily for chewing.
 These teeth have tiny crevices and uneven places where the bacteria that can cause cavities are often found.
 According to the American Dental Association, sealants can…